-1 | DISEASE OVERVIEW
+DISEASE OVERVIEW

-Multiple myeloma accounts for 1% of all cancers and approximately 10% of all hematologic malignancies.1 Each year over 32 000 new cases are diagnosed in the United States, and almost 13 000 patients die of the disease.2 The annual age-adjusted incidence in the United States has remained stable for decades at approximately four per 100 000.3

-Multiple myeloma is slightly more common in men than in women, and is twice as common in African-Americans compared with Caucasians.4 The median age of patients at the time of diagnosis is about 65 years.5
+Multiple myeloma accounts for 1% of all cancers and approximately 10% of all hematologic malignancies.
+Each year over 32,000 new cases are diagnosed in the United States, and almost 13,000 patients die of the disease.
+The annual age-adjusted incidence in the United States has remained stable for decades at approximately 4 per 100,000.
+Multiple myeloma is slightly more common in men than in women, and is twice as common in African-Americans compared with Caucasians.
+The median age of patients at the time of diagnosis is about 65 years.

-Unlike other malignancies that metastasize to bone, the osteolytic bone lesions in multiple myeloma exhibit no new bone formation.6 Bone disease is the main cause of morbidity and can be best detected using low-dose whole body computed tomography (WB-CT), fluoro-deoxyglucose

-(FDG) positron emission tomography/computed tomographic scans (PET/CT), or magnetic resonance imaging (MRI).7 Other major clinical manifestations are anemia, hypercalcemia, renal failure, and an increased risk of infections.
-Approximately 1% to 2% of patients have extramedullary disease (EMD) at the time of initial diagnosis, while 8% develop EMD later on in the disease course.8
+Unlike other malignancies that metastasize to bone, the osteolytic bone lesions in multiple myeloma exhibit no new bone formation.
+Bone disease is the main cause of morbidity and can be best detected using low-dose whole body computed tomography (WB-CT), fluoro-deoxyglucose (FDG) positron emission tomography/computed tomographic scans (PET/CT), or magnetic resonance imaging (MRI).
+Other major clinical manifestations are anemia, hypercalcemia, renal failure, and an increased risk of infections.
+Approximately 1 to 2% of patients have extramedullary disease (EMD) at the time of initial diagnosis, while 8% develop EMD later on in the disease course.

-Almost all patients with multiple myeloma evolve from an asymptomatic pre-malignant stage termed monoclonal gammopathy of undetermined significance (MGUS).^{9,10} It is present in over 3% of the population above the age of 50,^{11,12} and the prevalence is approximately 2-fold higher in blacks compared with whites.^{13,14} And, MGUS progresses to multiple myeloma or related malignancy at a rate of 1% per vear.^{15,16} Note.
-MGUS is asymptomatic, and over 50% of individuals who are diagnosed with MGUS have had the condition for over 10 years prior to the clinical diagnosis.17 In some patients, an intermediate asymptomatic, but more advanced pre-malignant stage referred to as smoldering multiple myeloma, (SMM) can be recognized clinically.18 Smoldering multiple myeloma progresses to multiple myeloma at a rate of approximately 10% per year over the first 5 years following diagnosis, 3% per year over the next 5 years, and 1.5% per year thereafter.
-This rate of progression is influenced by the underlying cytogenetic type of disease; patients with t(4;14) translocation, del(17p), and gain(1q) are at a higher risk of progression from MGUS or SMM to multiple myeloma.19-21
+Almost all patients with multiple myeloma evolve from an asymptomatic pre-malignant stage termed monoclonal gammopathy of undetermined significance (MGUS).
+MGUS is present in over 3% of the population above the age of 50, and the prevalence is approximately two-fold higher in blacks compared with whites.
+MGUS progresses to multiple myeloma or related malignancy a rate of 1% per year.
+Since MGUS is asymptomatic, and over 50% of individuals who are diagnosed with MGUS have had the condition for over 10 years prior to the clinical diagnosis.
+In some patients, an intermediate asymptomatic but more advanced premalignant stage referred to as smoldering multiple myeloma (SMM) can be recognized clinically.
+SMM progresses to multiple myeloma at a rate of approximately 10% per year over the first 5 years following diagnosis, 3% per year over the next 5 years, and 1.5% per year thereafter.
+This rate of progression is influenced by the underlying cytogenetic type of disease; patients with t(4;14) translocation, del(17p), and gain(1q) are at a higher risk of progression from MGUS or SMM to multiple myeloma.
+19-21

-2 | DIAGNOSIS
+DIAGNOSIS

-The revised International Myeloma Working Group criteria for the diagnosis of multiple myeloma and related disorders are shown on Table 1.1 The diagnosis of multiple myeloma requires the presence of one or more myeloma defining events (MDE) in addition to evidence of either 10% or more clonal plasma cells on bone marrow examination or a biopsy-proven plasmacytoma.
-MDE consist of established CRAB (hypercalcemia, renal failure, anemia, or lytic bone lesions) features as well as three specific biomarkers: clonal bone marrow plasma cells \geq 60%, serum free light chain (FLC) ratio \geq 100 (provided involved FLC level is \geq 100 mg/L), and more than one focal lesion on MRI.
-Each of the new biomarkers is associated with an approximately 80% risk of progression to symptomatic endorgan damage in two or more independent studies.
+The revised International Myeloma Working Group criteria for the diagnosis of multiple myeloma and related disorders are shown on Table 1.
+The diagnosis of multiple myeloma requires the presence of one or more myeloma defining events (MDE) in addition to evidence of either 10% or more clonal plasma cells on bone marrow examination or a biopsy-proven plasmacytoma.
+MDE consists of established CRAB (hypercalcemia, renal failure, anemia, or lytic bone lesions) features as well as 3 specific biomarkers: clonal bone marrow plasma cells $\geq$ 60%, serum free light chain (FLC) ratio $\geq$ 100 (provided involved FLC level is $\geq$ 100 mg/L), and more than one focal lesion on MRI.
+Each of the new biomarkers is associated with an approximately 80% risk of progression to symptomatic end-organ damage in two or more independent studies.
 The updated criteria represent a paradigm shift since they allow early diagnosis and initiation of therapy before end-organ damage.